After Life Options

 The Kansas State Veterinary Diagnostic Laboratory has been informed by our rendering company that due to FDA regulations they will no longer be accepting horses and will also not accept any species if they are euthanized with chemical drugs, such as pentobarbital.
 The renderer will accept pigs, cattle, chickens, llamas, and alpacas that die of natural causes or are euthanized by captive bolt, firearm, or IV administration of KCl following anesthesia.
-Large animals (horses, pigs, cattle, sheep, goats, cervids, large exotics) that do not meet these specific criteria will need to undergo alkaline hydrolysis in the KSVDL alkaline digestor, which will require an increase in fees to $0.30/lb for disposal of large animal remains.
-Companion animal disposal fees will not be effected.
-We apologize for the short notice, but we were only notified of this change on March 23, 2018.
+Disposal charges can be found by searching for “remains” on our Tests & Fees catalog.

 Cremation options: A third party crematory service is available for the following additional costs.

 - Group cremation: $6.00 + $0.80/lb; maximum charge of $80.00; no ashes returned

 - Individual cremation*: $95.00 + $1.00/lb; maximum charge of $195.00; ashes returned in a cedar box with a shipping charge of $5.00-$10.00